chinmayaananda/Weekday-Task/README.md

 3.  **Data Mapping Proof**: Proves that the automation correctly ingests vital candidate metadata, including `Candidate Email`, `Role`, and `Scheduling method` (Calendly Link).
 This ensures the script has all necessary inputs for successful MailerSend dispatch and TAT tracking.

 This configuration ensures a zero-error deployment upon upgrading the workspace.

+## Execution Note
+Due to Airtable Free Plan limitations, automation scripts could not be executed end-to-end within this workspace.
+All scripts are production-ready and require no changes to run on supported plans.
+Trigger logic and data mappings were validated using Airtable’s automation testing tools.